 Q: How would you rate the public transport in Chiang Mai?
 What are the different options?
 Do you need to own a car?

 A: I suggest a motorbike, but no car required.
 Cars are prohibitive where traffic and narrow streets are concerned.

 Public transportation is great.
-A red truck (simply a pickup truck with benches in the back) is about 1 USD to take you anywhere in town and they run frequently.
+A red truck (simply a pickup truck with benches in the back) can take you anywhere in town and they run frequently.
 Tuk-tuks are expensive and sometimes shady.
 Taxis are great to get to the airport, but you’ll often argue over them turning on the meter (or having a meter that is accurate).
 I never felt stranded anywhere, everything was so close together I’d usually walk unless it was raining.

 Q: How would you rate the healthcare in Chiang Mai?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: The hospitals are world class.
 At one point I had to do bloodwork, get vaccinated, and even get a CT scan.
 All very affordable, all very professional.

 My only disparaging point is that the quality does vary from one hospital to another – as does their cleanliness.
 The hospital located near the northwest outer corner of the moat of the old city is one of the best hospitals I’ve ever been to – incredibly efficient.